IorioD/MTD-manager-console/Bank_setup.md

 After checking that every service is installed and running using the kubesphere console, you can connect to http://worker1:31566/ to access the main login page of the application.

-## 3. Application metrics retrieval using GRAFANA
+## 3. Application metrics retrieval using Grafana

-It is now possible to introduce the Grafana interface to manage and visualize all the metrics related to the cluster itself and the single pods.
+If you installed [Grafana](Grafana_setup.md) it is now possible to manage and visualize all the metrics related to the single pods.
+To use such a mechanism, you need to set up the proper exporters.

-1. sad
+### 1. MySQL metrics